 Sonlight's Language Arts 4 incorporates phonics instruction through weekly activities and spelling words.
 If you'd like more phonics practice, we recommend getting the MCP Word Study D as a supplement.
 For those who choose to do this optional program, we schedule the optional workbook for you and included an answer key within the weekly notes.
 Optional books are sold separately, and are not part of the LA package.

-Read and enjoy.
+For these first few pages, simply read and enjoy.
 Answer the questions together.

 - 1. fan-ant cat hand 2. gift-six pin bib

 - 3. duck-bug sun bus 4. mop-block box top

 - 5. egg-bed jet hen